apereo/apereo.github.io/_posts/cas/2018-06-15-cas53-admin-endpoints-security.md

 $ curl -u wade:de@dp00L https://login.example.org/cas/status/health | jq
 ```

-...and the full output shall then be something as follows with CAS presents some additional health information regarding `session` and `memory` which correspond to its own health indicators monitoring the runtime memory status as well as the ticket registry repository:
+...and the full output shall then be something as follows where CAS presents some additional health information regarding `session` and `memory` which correspond to its own health indicators monitoring the runtime memory status as well as the ticket registry repository:

 ```json
 {